akash-network/docs/README.md

 The decentralized cloud is a shift from computing resources being owned and operated by the three large Cloud companies \(Amazon, Google, and Microsoft\) to a decentralized network of Cloud providers running  **open source** **software** developed by a community and creating competition in an **open** **marketplace** with more providers.

-Like AirBNB for server hosting, Akash is a marketplace that gives you control over the price you pay and the amenities included \(we call them attributes\).
-Akash gives app developers a command line tool for leasing and deploying apps right from a terminal.
+Like Airbnb for server hosting, Akash is a marketplace that gives you control over the price you pay and the amenities included \(we call them attributes\).
+Akash gives app developers a command-line tool for leasing and deploying apps right from a terminal.
 Akash taps into the massive market of underutilized resources sitting idle in the estimated 8.4 million data centers globally.
-Any cloud-native and containerized applications running on centralized cloud can run faster and at lower cost on the Akash decentralized cloud.
+Any cloud-native and containerized applications running on the centralized cloud can run faster and at a lower cost on the Akash decentralized cloud.

 ### Why is Akash different than other decentralized platforms?

 Akash hosts [containers](./#what-is-a-container) where users can run _**any**_ Cloud-Native application.
 There is no need to re-write the entire internet in a new proprietary language, and there is no vendor lock-in to prevent you from switching Cloud providers.
 The deployment file is transferred over a private peer-to-peer network isolated from the blockchain.
-Asset transfer occurs off-chain over mTLS to provide the security and performance required by a mission critical applications running on the Cloud.
+Asset transfer occurs off-chain over mTLS to provide the security and performance required by mission-critical applications running on the Cloud.

 ### What is a Container?

 A **container** is a standard unit of software that packages up code and all its dependencies so the application runs quickly and reliably from one computing environment to another.
-A **container** **image** is a lightweight, standalone, executable package of software that includes everything needed to run an application: code, runtime, system tools, system libraries and settings.
+A **container** **image** is a lightweight, standalone, executable package of software that includes everything needed to run an application: code, runtime, system tools, system libraries, and settings.

 **Container images** become **containers** at runtime.
 Available for both Linux and Windows-based applications, containerized software will always run the same, regardless of the infrastructure.
 Containers isolate software from its environment and ensure that it works uniformly despite differences for instance between development and staging.